In this beautiful homily for 32nd Sunday in Ordinary Time, Year A, Father Hanly teaches us about wisdom.

 It meant that whatever you do, no matter where you do it, how you do it, you do it well and you do it with a good spirit and a lot of prudence.
-And you were admired by people and practical problems of life were brought to you, because you were a wise man or a wise woman.
+And you were admired by people and practical problems of life were brought to you because you were a wise man or a wise woman.

 My favourite story, which some of you have probably heard about, is the little old wise man sitting in the village and a young man comes in to him and he says, “Little old wise man, how do you become a little old wise man?”

-And he smiled and he said, “Well, sonny, when I was your age, I wanted to convert the world.
+And he smiled and he said, “Well, Sonny, when I was your age, I wanted to convert the world.

-And so I said, well maybe I’m aiming too high, so what I’ll try to do, this time, is my village.
+“And so I said, well maybe I’m aiming too high, so what I’ll try to do, this time, is my village.
 I will bring my village so that they will understand the realities of life.
 And I will give them the wisdom and gather them together and show them how they can be saved.

-So then I said, well I’ll try my family.
+“So then I said, well, I’ll try my family.
 And so I talked to my family and tried very hard to change their ways, to make them perfect in the ideal way that we should all be.

-So, finally, he said to the young man, “Finally, I decided I would convert myself, and that’s when I became a little old wise man.”
+“So, finally,” he said to the young man, “finally, I decided I would convert myself.

 Very good advice.
 If you’re talking about wisdom, you’re not supposed to change everybody else, you begin with your own heart and your own soul.

-And, of course, being humble minded now, what happens is God uses you as He uses all humble people, to bring the brilliance and beauty of all that He has created together.
+And, of course, being humble minded now, what happens is God uses you, as He uses all humble people, to bring the brilliance and beauty of all that He has created together.

-That’s the first part of today’s little lesson is that we are all called to carry lamps, for the second part is what happens to the ten virgins.
+That’s the first part of today’s little lesson is that we are all called to carry lamps, for the second part is what happens to the Ten Virgins.

 And you have to know a little bit about wedding ceremonies in that day, which are not totally unlike the wedding ceremonies you will find through Hong Kong.

 They go out first to meet the bridegroom and then they lead him to the place where the wedding will take place with all the people following them.
 So they are very important, the bridesmaids.

 Now the problem is that five of the bridesmaids do not bring enough oil.
-They brought enough oil for the ordinary evening, and then, when everybody went to sleep, the groom was tardy and he came much later, around midnight, they ran out of oil and they didn’t have any refills.
+They brought enough oil for the ordinary evening and then when everybody went to sleep — the groom was tardy and he came much later, around midnight — they ran out of oil and they didn’t have any refills.

 But the wise girls, they brought enough little vials, in case it might go on all night, they had enough oil.

-Now the foolish ones said to the wise ones at midnight, when everybody woke up suddenly because the cry went out that the bridegroom was here and so they said, “What are we going to do for oil?”
-So they asked the wise ones, they said, “Now, why don’t you give us some of yours?”
+Now the foolish ones said to the wise ones at midnight — when everybody woke up suddenly because the cry went out that the bridegroom was here and so they said, “What are we going to do for oil?” so they asked the wise ones — they said, “Now, why don’t you give us some of yours?”

-And, of course, the wise ones, you can’t give that oil away because then nobody, it would all be dark, there’d be no procession, so they said, “No, you go into the town and you buy some oil for yourself.”
+And, of course, the wise ones — you can’t give that oil away because then nobody, it would all be dark, there’d be no procession so — they said, “No, you go into the town and you buy some oil for yourself.”

-Now, of course, while they were away, the bridegroom and his entourage of men, they came and the girls went out to meet him, the five wise girls went out to meet him, and they trimmed their lamps and he led them to the hall where the great banquet was to take place.
+Now, of course, while they were away, the bridegroom and his entourage of men, they came, and the girls went out to meet him — the five wise girls went out to meet him — and they trimmed their lamps and he led them to the hall where the great banquet was to take place.
 And when they were settled, everything was done very nicely.

-And then finally the five poor girls that didn’t have any oil came back and they came running up and they were outside the door.
+And then, finally, the five poor girls that didn’t have any oil came back and they came running up and they were outside the door.

 And, of course, the bridegroom looks up at them and he says these terrible words.
 This is a huge village celebration and he looks out at these poor little five and he says, “I don’t even know who you are.”
 And he doesn’t open the door for them.

-And that’s how the story ends, except that Jesus says to them that, he says words that, “You should do and prepare what you have to do and prepare under any circumstances you have to be ready to welcome the bridegroom at a party.”
+And that’s how the story ends, except that Jesus says to them that, he says words that, “You should do and prepare what you have to do and prepare.
+Under any circumstances you have to be ready to welcome the bridegroom at a party.”

 I’ve told you before: a parable is an open-ended story.
 This is not supposed to be an actual happening.
 It’s a story with parts in it and so everybody plays their part.

-If you are a zealous kind of person, always helpful and you know your duty and, when they make you a bridesmaid, you do your duty and you’re responsible and you care and you’re waiting for people to tell you what to do so you can make this celebration wonderful, that’s the kind of bridesmaid.
+If you are a zealous kind of person — always helpful and you know your duty, and when they make you a bridesmaid, you do your duty and you’re responsible and you care and you’re waiting for people to tell you what to do so you can make this celebration wonderful — that’s the kind of bridesmaid.

 But if you’re sort of a bridesmaid that says, “Easy come, easy go.
-We’ll go to the party and maybe go home early and take a few things in ta da, ta da,” then what happens is it’s not the bridegroom’s fault, it’s their fault.
+We’ll go to the party and maybe go home early and take a few things in, ta da, ta da,” then what happens is it’s not the bridegroom’s fault, it’s their fault.

 But what are we talking about?
 What are they supposed to take seriously?

 It’s not supposed to be, “Well, easy come, easy go, we’ll do this, we’ll do that.”
 You’re supposed to live the light of God.
 You’re supposed to live it.
-You’re not supposed to just say, “Oh, I’ll come on Sunday and then we’ll go someplace here, blah blah blah” and whatever it is.
+You’re not supposed to just say, “Oh, I’ll come on Sunday and then we’ll go someplace here, blah blah blah,” and whatever it is.